 An optimal exchange strategy delivers the best Return on Investment (“ROI”) to the Exchangor.
-Delayed exchanges involve the liquidation of the Old Property and entrusting the resulting cash proceeds to a QI.
+Delayed exchanges involve the liquidation of the Relinquished Property and entrusting the resulting cash proceeds to a QI.
 QIs earn interest on the exchange proceeds they hold.
 For many years, this has been the primary means that QIs use to generate revenue.
-In today’s interest rate climate, exchange proceeds seldom earn more than 0.75%, probably a lot less, and QIs typically share very little, if any, of these earnings with the Exchangor.
+In today’s interest rate climate, exchange proceeds seldom earn more than 1%, perhaps less, and QIs typically share very little, if any, of these earnings with the Exchangor.
 Therefore, earnings on the exchange proceeds that inure to the Exchangor (i.e. ROI) during the exchange period will be modest at best and probably zero.
 In general, assets held for income or appreciation are usually providing income or increasing in value.
 Hence, to sell such an asset prematurely means that that stream of income or appreciation is stopped when the asset is sold.
 When lost income and/or appreciation are computed and factored into the overall economics of the exchange, a reverse exchange strategy frequently provides significantly more ROI to the Exchangor.
 In a delayed exchange, virtually all of the ROI goes to the QI.
 After all, if holding cash were a better investment, nobody would own investment assets.

-The potential to defer capital gains tax on the sale of Old Property is often the same if either a reverse or a delayed exchange is used.
+The potential to defer capital gains tax on the sale of Relinquished Property is often the same if either a reverse or a delayed exchange is used.
 However, in many situations, typically those that are more complex, the ability to optimize tax deferral potential is greater when a reverse exchange is used.
-In cases where there are significant improvements that can be made to a New Property, an improvement exchange can increase deferral potential.
+In cases where there are significant improvements that can be made to a Replacement Property, an improvement exchange can increase deferral potential.
 In cases where there are multiple New or Old Properties involved, a hybrid exchange may increase deferral potential by providing more time to complete the strategy.
 And, in those cases where 180 days are simply not enough time to accomplish what is need, a non-safe-harbor reverse may provide the means to obtain and otherwise impossible deferment of taxes.
 All of these strategies provide tools and flexibility that are simply not available with standard delayed exchanges.

-In a delayed exchange, the Exchangor has 45 days to identify candidate New Property and 180 days to acquire it from among those properly identified.
-If no 45-day identification takes place, the QI is required by law to return the Exchangor’s cash and the exchange fails, resulting in no deferral of the tax on the gains resulting from the Old Property sale.
+In a delayed exchange, the Exchangor has 45 days to identify candidate Replacement Property and 180 days to acquire it from among those properly identified.
+If no 45-day identification takes place, the QI is required by law to return the Exchangor’s cash and the exchange fails, resulting in no deferral of the tax on the gains resulting from the Relinquished Property sale.
 If the 45-day identification does occur but the Exchangor realizes that the exchange is going to fail (if the identified property is sold to somebody else, for example), the QI is required by law to hold the Exchangors cash for the full 180 days before it can be returned.
 These restrictions are statutory and there is no flexibility regarding their application.
-In the current real estate market, for example, finding desirable New Property, getting the necessary credit arrangements in place and closing acquisitions have become significantly more difficult in the last few years and the risk of a failed delayed exchange has increased accordingly.
+In the current real estate market, for example, finding desirable Replacement Property, getting the necessary credit arrangements in place and closing acquisitions have become significantly more difficult in the last few years and the risk of a failed delayed exchange has increased accordingly.

 An optimal exchange strategy provides the most effective asset utilization to the Exchangor.
 Asset utilization means making assets available for productive use and it means effectively positioning assets for involvement in an optimal exchange strategy.